pingcap/docs/tidb-resource-control.md

     In the preceding output,`match_type` indicates how the runaway query is identified.
 The value can be one of the following:

     - `identify` means that it matches the condition of the runaway query.
-    - `watch` means that it matches the watch rule in the watch list.
+    - `watch` means that it matches the quick identification rule in the watch list.

-+ The `mysql.tidb_runaway_quarantined_watch` table contains the watch rule records for runaway queries.
++ The `mysql.tidb_runaway_quarantined_watch` table contains the quick identification rule records for runaway queries.
 Take two of these rows as examples:

     ```sql
     MySQL [(none)]> SELECT * FROM mysql.tidb_runaway_quarantined_watch LIMIT 2\G;